PrathameshDhande22/Bloogo-App/README.md

 ## Used Technologies and Products :

 1. [Brevo](https://developers.brevo.com/) SMTP Mail Sender for verification of Email implemented in API.
-2. [https://app.logo.com/](https://app.logo.com/) for Creating the Bloogo logo.
+2. [logo.com](https://app.logo.com/) for Creating the Bloogo logo.
 3. [write.as](https://write.as/) Reference for creating the blog.
 Using The above website design.
 4. [Footer Design](https://preview.colorlib.com/theme/bft/bootstrap-footer-17/#) Footer Design has been taken from the above website.
 5. [Moment.js](https://momentjs.com/) Used for Formatting the Date recieved From backend.
 6. [Html Parser](https://github.com/remarkablemark/html-react-parser) for converting the HTML string to JSX HTML.
 7. [Animate.css](https://animate.style/) for Animating some components.
+8. [Formik](https://formik.org/) used for handling client side validation of form data.
+9. [yup](https://github.com/jquense/yup) used for creating the form schema that can be used with formik.
+10. [Material UI](https://mui.com/) Great UI Components for react, creating the readymade and coding free components.

 ## Timeline